Ivergira/Hello-git/README.md

-#everything you need to learn
+#everything you need to learn git